Are The Days Of Cheaper Gas And Electricity Over For Householders.

 Speaking on BBC News, Ofgem chief executive Alistair Buchanan said: ‘Given the scale of investment, our bills are going to have to take some of the heat on that.’

-It also warned that the global financial crisis, environmental targets and the closure of ageing power stations “cast reasonable doubt” on whether there will be enough for the UK by 2015.
+It also warned that the global financial crisis, environmental targets and the closure of ageing stations “cast reasonable doubt” on whether there will be enough for the UK by 2015.

 The country is facing problems within just a few years, according to Ofgem.